AndrewMartinezMT/web-dev-hw/project-3/readme.md

 I chose those quotes from the book because they were the most powerful quotes in the book in my opinion.

 ## Format of Webpage
 I chose the format of the webpage because I like the way it flows.
 I chose the solid boarders because I think they look more asthetically pleasing.

+## Homework 6
+I tried putting in all of the elements of homework assignement 6 in and I became really confused.
+I was happy with the way my site looked before I put these new elements in and now I cannot bring it back to the way it looked before.
+I struggled with this homework assignment the most out of all of them.
+I could not figure out how to implement the styles correctly.